grzesikluk/projecteuler/src/main/java/eulerproject/level4/problem96/README.md

 4. go to 1
 5. END - solved

+##### Addition to the algorithm  - addition to #3 above
+1. if the field is only remaining in square row/col, entire col/row
+2. for all missing positions check if it is the only possible position to be filled
+3. if #2 is yes place the value and goto #4
+4. go to next field

 #####Todo
 The algo is not working properly.
 For some matrixes it is stuck with no 1 element missing